dchwojko/restaurant_reviews_app/README.md

 - Changed restaurant-name element to h2
 - Changed attribute for restaurant image from name to alt
 - Changed heading from h2 to h3 for Reviews section
+- Fixed issue where Restaurant Name heading was hidden by nav when viewport width was too small